Mental Health Facilities Denver County, CO

 Empowerment Program Inc Community Mental Health Clinic

-Empowerment Program Inc Community Mental Health Clinic is a mental health treatment center in Denver County, CO, located at 1600 York Street, 80206 zip code area.
+Empowerment Program Inc Community Mental Health Clinic is a mental health facility in Denver County, CO, located at 1600 York Street, 80206.
 Empowerment Program Inc Community Mental Health Clinic provides outpatient treatment.
-Empowerment Program Inc Community Mental Health Clinic offers cognitive behavioral therapy, dialectical behavior therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
-Empowerment Program Inc Community Mental Health Clinic also supports people with serious mental illness, people with PTSD and clients referred from the court/judicial system.
-Additional services at Empowerment Program Inc Community Mental Health Clinic consist of court-ordered outpatient treatment, psychosocial rehabilitation services and integrated primary care services.
+Empowerment Program Inc Community Mental Health Clinic provides group therapy, cognitive behavioral therapy and activity therapy to young adults, seniors 65 or older and adults.
+Empowerment Program Inc Community Mental Health Clinic also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
+Some other services available at Empowerment Program Inc Community Mental Health Clinic include court-ordered outpatient treatment, education services and psychosocial rehabilitation services.

 Mental Health Center Of Denver Recovery Center

-Mental Health Center Of Denver Recovery Center is a mental health clinic in Denver County, Colorado, located at 4455 East 12th Avenue, 80220 zip code.
-Mental Health Center Of Denver Recovery Center offers telemedicine/telehealth and outpatient treatment.
-Mental Health Center Of Denver Recovery Center provides behavior modification, integrated dual diagnosis disorder treatment and couples/family therapy to young adults, adults and seniors 65 or older.
-Mental Health Center Of Denver Recovery Center also supports LGBT, people with PTSD and people with serious mental illness.
-Some other services provided by Mental Health Center Of Denver Recovery Center include suicide prevention services, diet and exercise counseling and intensive case management.
+Mental Health Center Of Denver Recovery Center is a mental health treatment center in Denver County, Colorado, located at 4455 East 12th Avenue, 80220 zip code.
+Mental Health Center Of Denver Recovery Center provides outpatient treatment and telemedicine/telehealth.
+Mental Health Center Of Denver Recovery Center also offers behavior modification, dialectical behavior therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+Mental Health Center Of Denver Recovery Center supports people with trauma, people with HIV or AIDS and people with serious mental illness.
+Mental Health Center Of Denver Recovery Center also provides case management, suicide prevention services and mentoring/peer support/consumer-run services.

-Mental Health Center Of Denver Wellshire Behavioral Services is a mental health facility in Denver County, CO, located at 4141 East Dickenson Place, 80222.
-Mental Health Center Of Denver Wellshire Behavioral Services provides outpatient treatment and telemedicine/telehealth.
-Mental Health Center Of Denver Wellshire Behavioral Services provides group therapy, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, young adults and children / adolescents.
-Mental Health Center Of Denver Wellshire Behavioral Services also supports people with serious mental illness, people with PTSD and people with trauma.
-Some other services available at Mental Health Center Of Denver Wellshire Behavioral Services include diet and exercise counseling, court-ordered outpatient treatment and illness management and recovery.
+Mental Health Center Of Denver Child And Family Outpatient Services is a mental health clinic in Denver County, CO, located at 1405 North Federal Boulevard, 80204 zip code.
+Mental Health Center Of Denver Child And Family Outpatient Services provides telemedicine/telehealth and outpatient treatment.
+Mental Health Center Of Denver Child And Family Outpatient Services offers group therapy, dialectical behavior therapy and psychotropic medication to seniors 65 or older, young adults and adults.
+Mental Health Center Of Denver Child And Family Outpatient Services also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
+More services at Mental Health Center Of Denver Child And Family Outpatient Services include family psychoeducation, court-ordered outpatient treatment and case management.

 Denver Health Medical Center Outpatient Behavioral Health Services

-Denver Health Medical Center Outpatient Behavioral Health Services is one of mental health facilities in Denver County, Colorado, located at 667 Bannock Street, Unit 9, 80204 zip code.
+Denver Health Medical Center Outpatient Behavioral Health Services is a mental health treatment center in Denver County, CO, located at 667 Bannock Street, Unit 9, 80204 zip code area.
 Denver Health Medical Center Outpatient Behavioral Health Services provides outpatient treatment.
-Denver Health Medical Center Outpatient Behavioral Health Services provides group therapy, cognitive behavioral therapy and trauma therapy to adults, seniors 65 or older and young adults.
-Denver Health Medical Center Outpatient Behavioral Health Services also supports LGBT, people with PTSD and seniors or older adults.
+Denver Health Medical Center Outpatient Behavioral Health Services offers cognitive behavioral therapy, group therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+Denver Health Medical Center Outpatient Behavioral Health Services also supports people with PTSD, seniors or older adults and LGBT.

 SPONSORED AD